DevOps: DevSecOps, shifting security left

 DevSecOps is an augmentation of DevOps to allow for security practices to be integrated into the DevOps approach.
 Contrary to a traditional centralized security team model, each delivery team is empowered to factor in the correct security controls into their software delivery.
-Security practices and testing are performed earlier in the development lifecycle, hence the term "shift left" can be used.
+Security practices and testing are performed earlier in the development lifecycle, hence the term "shift left".
 Security is tested in three main areas: static, software composition, and dynamic.

-Checking the code statically via static application security testing (SAST) is white-box testing with special focus on security.
+Checking software statically via static application security testing (SAST) is white-box testing with special focus on security.
 Depending on the programming language, different tools are needed to do such static code analysis.
-The software composition is analyzed, especially libraries and their versions are checked against vulnerability lists published by CERT and other expert groups.
-When giving software to clients, licenses and its match to the one of the software distributed are in focus, especially copyleft licenses.
-Dynamic testing is also called black-box testing.
-The software is tested without knowing its inner functions.
-In DevSecOps it is on one hand called dynamically (DAST), or penetration testing.
-The goal is to catch, amongst others, errors like cross-site scripting, or SQL injection early.
-Threat types are for example published by the open web application security project, e.g. its TOP10.
-On the other hand, especially with microservices interactive application testing (IAST) is helpful to check which code is executed when running automated functional tests, the focus is to detect vulnerabilities within the applications.
-Contrary to SAST and DAST, IAST works inside the application.
+The software composition is analyzed, especially libraries, and the version of each component is checked against vulnerability lists published by CERT and other expert groups.
+When giving software to clients, library licenses and their match to the license of the software distributed are in focus, especially copyleft licenses.

+In dynamic testing, also called black-box testing, software is tested without knowing its inner functions.
+In DevSecOps this practice may be referred to as dynamic application security testing (DAST) or penetration testing.
+The goal is early detection of defects including cross-site scripting and SQL injection vulnerabilities.